MediaRon/bb-vapor-modules-pro/readme.txt

 Go to <a href="https://bbvapormodules.com/modules/">our modules section</a> to see a demonstration of all the modules.

 == Changelog ==

+= 1.2.0 =
+* Significant code cleanup of modules.
+* Allow Social Icons module to be previewed in real time.
+* Instagram Module can now be previewed in real time.
+* Featured Category Module now uses a custom loop.
+* Button Max Width is now in pixels instead of percentages (confuses users).
+* Fixed fade effect on Before and After module for mobile users.
+* Fixed animated gradients on Animated Headlines module.
+* Fixed separator being shown in Advanced Headlines even when it's off.

 = 1.1.8 =
 * Changing Post Select module to use Beaver Builder's built-in query system.